algosup/2023-2024-project-3-virtual-processor-team-3/TechnicalSpecifications.md

 ### 4.4 Comments

-Using standards do increase the readability of a code, but without comments reading a code can take a lot of time.
+Using standards to increase the readability of a code, but without comments reading a code can take a lot of time.
 Even to comprehend a single function!

 To be able to hand our code to other collaborator during this project, or for the maintenance of the project, comments are necessary.
 For this purpose this set of rules were made: